Peakboard/peakboard-templates.github.io/_templates/Downtime-Tracking/en.md

 The machine data is stored in [Peakboard Hub](https://peakboard.com/en/product/peakboard-hub/) lists.
 Additionally, MES systems can also be connected for more comprehensive monitoring.You can also incorporate basic data through standards like XML, MongoDB, JSON, and Excel.
 Explore the various options available to ensure your system is compatible.
 If you need assistance with additional integrations, feel free to reach out!

 # Further screens
-The application offers an easy way to report issues to the responsible persons.
+The application offers an easy way edit and add descriptions to downtimes.
 ![image_live](EN_Downtime_Edit.png)
 ![image_live](EN_Downtime_Chart.png)